-This map is a map of the then-settlement of Santo Domingo on the, uh, island of Hispaniola.
+This map is a map of the then-settlement of Santo Domingo on the island of Hispaniola.
 And one can see the fairly orderly center of the town, surrounded by various gardens and other human activity.
 One of the features that I like particularly is this nondescript sea monster, looks a little bit more like a salamander.
 A giant salamander, as big as any of the ships in the fleet, swimming alongside, heading toward the fleet.
-This is a good example of the, uh, woodcut technique and a very early 16th-century map of that, uh, that settlement.
+This is a good example of the woodcut technique and a very early 16th-century map of that settlement.

 This map is a very early 16th-century rendering of the island of Hispaniola.
 It’s a little misleading because a discussion of Jamaica appears at the bottom that would continue on to the next page where the map of Jamaica would appear.
-But this, this, this is Hispaniola, and you’ll see an effort to render a town on the island called Isabella.
-Bordon was operating with very little information here, and so one can’t, uh, really see very much of the actual outline of the island of Hispaniola, which of course now includes, uh, Haiti and the Dominican Republic.
+But this is Hispaniola, and you’ll see an effort to render a town on the island called Isabella.
+Bordon was operating with very little information here, and so one can’t really see very much of the actual outline of the island of Hispaniola, which of course now includes Haiti and the Dominican Republic.
 Nevertheless, here again was an early, early mapmaker doing his best and creating what is at least a very interesting rendering.